mark-wiemer/hello-playwright/README.md

 - Clone this repository or extract directory contents
 - Navigate to root folder for this repository
 - `npm i`
-- Validate build with `npm run main`
+- Validate build with `npm run test`